 After studying Shona music with Dumisani Maraire at the University of Washington for two years, Erica decided she had to learn to play the ancient Shona mbira played in ceremonies.
-She began to learn the instrument by ear, using taped Zimbabwean 45 rpm records of mbira, and an mbira borrowed from a professor’s shelf.
+She began to learn the instrument by ear, using taped Zimbabwean 45 rpm vinyl records of mbira, and a mbira borrowed from a professor’s shelf.
 Leaving her studies, Erica worked singlemindedly to save money for the journey to the opposite side of the earth.

 In 1974, Erica became one of the first non-Zimbabweans to study the mbira in Zimbabwe with traditional masters of the instrument.
 At that time, Zimbabwe was racist Rhodesia in the throes of a liberation war.
 Touched by the arrival of a young white woman who respected ancient Shona tradition – a stark contrast with the white government that reviled it – musicians extended a warm welcome.

 Although banned by the Rhodesian government from visiting the rural areas which are the home of mbira tradition, Erica easily found many mbira teachers in the capital city of Harare (then Salisbury).

 After a first mbira lesson with a stranger on a train (story), Erica studied seriously with Ambuya Beauler Dyoko, Cosmas Magaya, Mondrek Muchena, Ephat Mujuru, and others.
 By studying with many teachers, Erica was able to develop her own personal mbira style within the tradition.